Fun with Foreign Languages

 Anime and Manga

-- There is a hilarious ad where a very nice, homey looking Dutch family gets into a car - husband wife, and two kids.They turn on the radio and an English song comes on - a techno song, singing "I wanna fuck you in the ass."
+- There is a hilarious ad where a very nice, homey looking Dutch family gets into a car - husband wife, and two kids.They turn on the radio and an English song comes on - a techno song (a real one, by the Outhere Brothers), singing "I wanna fuck you in the ass."
 The family looks at each other, smiles, and then gently starts rocking out.
-The caption comes on: "Engels Leren?
+The caption comes on: "Engels Leren?"
 (Wanna learn English?)
 Rock out here.

 - The German Coast Guards